1 Submit an application at www.csumentor.edu during the application filing period.

 Only if requested, submit documents listed in your myCSUSTAN "To Do list".
 If accepted to the university, send final official transcripts showing the date of high school graduation by the specified deadline.

-Test scores should be sent, preferably electronically, from either the American College Test (ACT) or the SAT Reasoning Test of the College Board no later than the specified deadline.
+Test scores should be sent electronically from either the American College Test (ACT) or the College Board (for SAT) no later than the specified deadline.

 We make preliminary offers of admission to transfer applicants based on information provided on the application and submitted transcripts.
 Transfer applicants must submit official transcripts from each college and university attended.
 If accepted to the university, send final official transcripts by the specified deadline.